NIS2 in the United Kingdom

 In January 2022, the UK government launched a public consultation process on proposals for legislation to improve the UK's cyber resilience.
 When the process closed in November 2022, the responses provided the government's response and next steps for policy development.
 Within two weeks of the UK Labour Party's election in the 2024 general election, it announced plans to update the NIS Regulations from 2018 and improve cross-sector cybersecurity.

-National Differences (CS&R and NIS2)
+National differences (CS&R and NIS2)

 The UK’s implementation of the Cyber Security and Resilience (CS&R) framework will likely feature the following national distinctions: